-The purpose of this Safety Document is to provide the site personnel with the basic knowledge needed to work safely in conditions where the possibility of cold exists.
-At the end of this period of instruction the site personnel should:
+The purpose of this section is to provide the site personnel with the basic knowledge needed to work safely in cold weather conditions.
+Following the review of these instructions, site personnel should:

 - Be able to identify the conditions and circumstances that can lead to cold injury. - Know the signs of cold injury. - Explain the first aid treatment for cold injury.